rschristopher/ischristtrue.com/src/modern-views/money-wealth.md

 good money, from God ... how to discern good money from sin? light vs darkness, know them by their fruits

-We are created to work, for God could have created everything in a single instant with but a word, instead He worked for six days and on the seventh He rested.
-The nature of work is fundamental to creation, including planning, ordering, and rest.
+We are created to work.
+God could have created everything in a single instant with but a word, instead He worked for six days and on the seventh day He rested.
+The nature of work is fundamental to creation itself, including planning, ordering, and rest.
 That is the nature of reality as He created it.
+And He saw that it was good.

 Despite the fall of man, work itself is good.
 Man's purpose is to work, and to work in a way that glorifies God by willfully participating in His will.